techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Given: 25.
 A a=new A(); 26.
 System.out.println(a.doit(4, 5));

 What is the result?
 (Choose one.)

-a.
-Line 26 prints “a” to System.out.
+A. Line 26 prints “a” to System.out.

-b.
-Line 26 prints “b” to System.out.
+B. Line 26 prints “b” to System.out.

-c.
-An exception is thrown at line 26 at runtime.
+C. An exception is thrown at line 26 at runtime.

-d.
-Compilation of class A will fail due to an error in line 6.
+D. Compilation of class A will fail due to an error in line 6.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: